TheMegamind/sync-holes/README.md

 ### sync-holes.sh - Bash Script

-**sync-holes.sh** is a bash script designed to synchronize the configuration settings of two Pi-hole 6 instances using the Pi-hole REST API.
-It supports seamless transfer of settings from a primary instance (pi1) to a secondary instance (pi2).
+**sync-holes.sh** is a bash script designed to synchronize the configuration settings of two or more Pi-hole 6 instances using the Pi-hole REST API.
+It supports seamless transfer of settings from a primary instance to any number of user-defined secondary instances.

 ## Disclaimer